neoclide/coc.nvim/Readme.md

 command! -nargs=?
 Fold :call     CocAction('fold', <f-args>)

-" Add `:OR` command for organize imports of the current buffer. command! -nargs=0 OR   :call     CocAction('runCommand', 'editor.action.organizeImport')
+" Add `:OR` command for organize imports of the current buffer. command! -nargs=0 OR   :call     CocActionAsync('runCommand', 'editor.action.organizeImport')

 " Add (Neo)Vim's native statusline support.
 " NOTE: Please see `:h coc-status` for integrations with external plugins that